Mugna46/DSS_project/doc/report_DSS.typ

 #label("receivers")
 ]
 #v(1em)
-The manifest shows that a *Broadcast Receiver* is not protected (see @manifest) the Malware intercept all the SMS and leak in this case the OTP codes used by the banks.
-Additionaly setting the priority to `1000` (the maximum value) ensures that the malware is executed before any other application that might also be listening for the same intent.
+The manifest file shows that a Broadcast Receiver is not properly protected (see @manifest).
+Due to this vulnerability, malware can intercept all incoming SMS messages, including OTP codes used, for example, in banking authentication, thereby compromising user security.
+Additionaly setting the priority to `1000` (the maximum value) ensures that the malware is executed before any other application that might also be listening for the similar intent.

 The *Broadcast Receiver* is implemented in the package `com.example.kbtest.smsReceiver` (see @receivers).